LuckyJimJD/Residency/_pages/syllabus.md

 #### Assignments

-- Journal: Project Analysis
-  - Create a bill and project analysis for one project you have worked on.
-Evaluate yourself and how you would bill a client for this work.
+- Journal 3 (see TWEN for prompt)
 - Time log

 #### Midterm Evaluation

-- Give your site supervisor a copy of the mid-term evaluation form (to be posted by the end of Week 6)
+- Give mid-term evaluation form to your site supervisor.
+	- The evaluation should be completed and posted to TWEN by the end of Week 6
-- Schedule conference with site supervisor and faculty supervisor ([calendly.com/emfink/](https://calendly.com/emfink/)) during Week 6 (May 4-8)
+- Schedule site supervisor's conference with faculty supervisor: [calendly.com/emfink/](https://calendly.com/emfink/))
+ 	- The conference should take pluce during Week 6 (February 8-12)

 ## Week 6

 #### Meeting

-- Faculty and site supervisor conference (student may or may not be included, based on site supervisor's preference)
+- Faculty and site supervisor conference

 #### Assignments

-- Journal: Reflection on Placement Experience
-  - Have your assignments and responsibilities been consistent with your expectations?
-How you have grown professionally?
-What knowledge and skills have you developed and what do you want to develop further during your residency and the remainder of law school?
+- Journal 4 (see TWEN for prompt)
 - Time log
-- Mid-term evaluation (completed by site supervisor)
+- Site supervisor's mid-term evaluation

 ## Week 7

 #### Assignments

-- Journal: Professional Development
-  - Attend a one-hour professional development program or activity of your choosing.
-The one hour can include one unit completed on Procertas.
-What did you learn?
-What did you like/dislike?
+- Journal 5 (see TWEN for prompt)
 - Time log

 #### Individual Conference

-- Schedule second individual conference with faculty supervisor ([calendly.com/emfink/](https://calendly.com/emfink/)) during Week 8 (May 25-29).
+- Schedule second individual conference with faculty supervisor: ([calendly.com/emfink/](https://calendly.com/emfink/))
+	- The conference should take place during Week 8 (February 22-26).

 ## Week 8

 #### Assignments

-- Report: Create a list of all projects and assignments you have worked on.
-Do not include any confidential information.
+- Summary Report: List of all projects and assignments you have worked on.
+	- Do not include any confidential information.
 - Time log

 #### Meeting